 Then we have another film made almost entirely on a laptop using AI tools, an imaginative work that couldn’t have been funded traditionally but creates an entirely new visual world.
 We also have a 4K restoration of a historic film that was lost for decades and rebuilt from fragments.
 And we’re opening with a 35mm film.
 So you really see the range, from analog to digital to AI.
 If you see films across different formats, it’s a really rich experience.

-Yes, absolutely.
+Jessie Fairbanks: Yes, absolutely.
 We’re actually approaching our 70th year, and we’re curating a retrospective of films that premiered at the festival in earlier decades but didn’t get wider circulation.
 We want to honor that legacy and the programmers who built this institution over time.

 We also require premieres for many of our sections, so a lot of the work is very fresh, often North American or California premieres.
 We balance discovery with recognition, bringing in new voices from festivals like Berlin, while also highlighting important work that hasn’t yet had local exposure.
 Sometimes the films we show are already known internationally; other times they are true discoveries.

 For example, Sender.
-Russell has been working on the film since it was a short [Return to Sender].
+Russell [Goldman] has been working on the film since it was a short [Return to Sender].
 Jamie Lee Curtis is an executive producer.
 It’s such a beautiful story of how a filmmaker can capture the attention of an established individual in Hollywood.
 Jamie is well known for pulling artists up behind her.

-We’re so lucky that both the filmmaker Russell and Britt Lower, who stars in the film, are known to many people as one of the cast members of Severance.
+We’re so lucky that both the filmmaker Russell and Britt Lower, who stars in the film, and is known to many people as one of the cast members of Severance.
 To have Britt come all the way to San Francisco because it felt important enough for her and important to Russell for both of them to be present on the ground to share their film means a lot.
 They’ve had their big debut at SXSW, and still, they really value the exposure they can get in the Bay Area from our curious, inquisitive, and dedicated audience.

 Britt Lower in Sender (Comet Pictures)

-The economic paradigm of Hollywood is undergoing a massive shift.
+Jessie Fairbanks: The economic paradigm of Hollywood is undergoing a massive shift.
 Mid-level independent budgets have been disappearing for years.
 It’s either very low-budget or large studio productions.

 Distribution is happening more slowly; films that used to sell in weeks now take months.
 But every year, people predict the end of cinema.
 It’s happened with sound, color, television, and streaming.
 And yet, cinema keeps evolving.